niclasgrunau/dymo-pnp-localhost/README.md

 The application architecture is divided into two main components: a Node.js backend serving as the server-side logic and API endpoints, and a React frontend offering an intuitive user interface for label customization and management.
 Additionally, a local server component facilitates the direct connection to a DYMO PNP LabelManager device for printing commands.

-Note: the code of this version is not documented.
-For a documented version, check out the [server version](https://github.com/niclasgrunau/dymo-pnp).

 This version of the project is designed to run locally on your machine.
 Follow these steps to deploy it:

 ---